 What is the relationship between the effects of breathing diesel exhaust fumes and cancer?

-Perhaps the most concerning consequence of being exposed to diesel fumes from exhaust is its link to cancer.
+Perhaps the most concerning consequence of being exposed to these fumes from exhaust is its link to cancer.
 These fumes have been identified as a carcinogenic agent.

 OSHA has reported that the International Agency for Cancer Research (IARC) which is part of the World Health Organization (WHO) has classified “diesel exhaust” including “diesel particulate matter” as “a known human carcinogen.”
 (Source: OSHA, “HAZARD ALERT – Diesel Exhaust/Diesel Particulate Matter”)